You’ve probably seen noise-canceling headphones on some online marketplace and wondered if it would work well for music production.

 Listening to headphones that reduce the ambient sounds increases the risk while walking or even just sitting.
 You might not hear someone approaching, or you might miss your plane.
 Therefore, most noise-canceling headphones don’t offer complete noise isolation by design.
 Still, it’s a factor worth mentioning because musicians tend to listen at a loud level.

 When Should I Use Noise-Canceling Headphones For Music Production?

 Always prefer studio headphones over noise-canceling ones for music production.
 However, if you are often in a noisy environment, consider noise-canceling cans for composing.
 They keep your ears safe in a noisy environment by negating the noise instead of turning up the volume as you would on regular cans.

 Sensitive tasks like mixing and mastering require you to listen to your music accurately.
 And that is best achieved on monitor speakers in a well-treated room, although professional studio headphones are a close second.
-If you’d like to learn more about choosing between headphones and monitor speakers, have a look at my article here.

 Are Noise Cancelling Headphones Safe?